esphome/esphome-devices/src/docs/devices/bauhn-5-way-powerboard/index.md

 This is a Bauhn (Aldi) 5-outlet powerboard with separate "always on" 2xUSB-A and 2xUSB-C outlets.
 Purchased in July 2024.

-The powerboard incorporates a Espressif CBU module which is for the Tuya platform, which is the firmware that the product is shiped with.
+The powerboard incorporates a Tuya CBU module incorporating the BK7231N processor.
 To realign for ESPHome use I went straight for the "solder and reprogram" method rather than eploring other software only repogramming options.
 The unit is easy to open with "Traingle" socket screws on the back.
 The CBU module is failry accessable to solder on the 5 required wires.